 Why does my pet have diarrhoea so often, even after changing his diet?

 Sometimes dietary changes don’t always keep diarrhoea at bay.
-Therefore, if your pup is also diagnosed with intestinal parasites such as giardia or roundworms, it’s time to call the vet and get a prescription for medication.
+Therefore, if your pup is also diagnosed with intestinal parasites such as giardia or roundworms, it’s time to call the vet and get a prescription.

-Is it safe for me to give him some olive oil every day for relief from diarrhoea?
+Is it safe for me to give him some olive oil daily to relieve diarrhoea?

-The oil should be unrefined and cold-pressed, which is preferred for human consumption.
+The oil should be unrefined and cold-pressed, preferred for human consumption.
 Diarrhoea often decreases when the pet’s diet contains more dietary fats.